 How to Use Color Dodge and Color Burn

 Color Dodge can do a lot more, especially in combination with Color Burn.
-Here’s how you can + your photos using Color Dodge and Color Burn.
+Here’s how you can add color to your photos.

-Use a photo like this with neutral colors to start with.
+Use a photo like this with neutral colors to start.
 This makes it easier to experiment.